Superconductivity in doped triangular Mott insulators: the roles of parent spin backgrounds and charge kinetic energy

-\emph {The effect of hopping signs $(\tau_1, \tau_2)$ on pair correlations at smaller $J_2/J_1$.---} At smaller $J_2/J_1$, we find algebraically decayed pair correlations when $(\tau_1, \tau_2)=(-,+)$ but with $1<\eta_{\mathrm{sc}}<2$, as shown in Fig~\ref{Fig_DD}(a-b).
-Notably, the pair correlations decay at a comparable rate with the charge density correlations [see Fig.~\ref{Fig_SmallJ2}(a)], exhibiting competing quasi-long-range orders.
+\emph {The effect of hopping signs $(\tau_1, \tau_2)$ on pair correlations at smaller $J_2/J_1$.---} At smaller $J_2/J_1$, we find algebraically decayed pair correlations when $(\tau_1, \tau_2)=(-,+)$ with $1<\eta_{\mathrm{sc}}<2$ on $L_y=4$ cylinders [see Fig~\ref{Fig_DD}(a-b)].
+Notably, the pair correlations decay at a comparable rate with the charge-density correlations, exhibiting competing quasi-long-range orders.
 Since $\eta_{\mathrm{cdw}}\lesssim\eta_{\mathrm{sc}}$, the stripe order is slightly dominant.
-The existence of competing quasi-long-range orders is also reflected from the numerical side, where the convergence of DMRG becomes much harder than larger $J_2/J_1$.
-With the increase in system size, it also requires a larger bond dimension to ensure the convergence of correlations at a longer distance, as shown in Fig.~\ref{Fig_SmallJ2}(b).
-Moreover, here the charge profiles exhibit a two-charge filled stripe pattern only in the bulk, while the boundaries host separate single charge, as shown in Fig.~\ref{Fig_DD}(i) for $L_x=72$ and Fig.~\ref{Fig_SmallJ2}(d) for $L_x=48$.
+The existence of competing orders is also reflected in the convergence of DMRG, which becomes much harder than larger $J_2/J_1$.
+With the increase of system size, it also requires a larger bond dimension to ensure the convergence of correlations at a longer distance [see Fig.~\ref{Fig_SmallJ2}(b)].
+We notice that the charge profiles exhibit a two-charge filled stripe pattern only in the bulk, while the boundaries host separate single charge [see Fig.~\ref{Fig_DD}(i) and Fig.~\ref{Fig_SmallJ2}(d)].